EnergySage/es-ds/docs/the-parts.md

 The EnergySage Design System is made up of 3 core npm packages `@energysage/es-bs-base`, `@energysage/es-bs-extends`, and `@energysage/es-vue-base`.

+The packages are published to npm, see [https://www.npmjs.com/org/energysage](https://www.npmjs.com/org/energysage)

 ### es-bs-base

 [es-bs-base](./es-bs-base/) is our baseline CSS for all verticals.
 It is a drop-in replacement for bootstrap 4.